Simba

 Simba is a fictional character in Disney's The Lion King franchise.
-He first appears as a royal cub in The Lion King (1994), fleeing his homeland after his father, Mufasa, King of the Pride Lands, is murdered by his paternal uncle, Scar.
-Scar manipulates Simba into believing he is responsible for Mufasa's death.
-Several years later, Simba returns as an adult to confront his childhood trauma, challenge Scar, and reclaim his birthright as King of the Pride Lands.
-He later appears in the sequels The Lion King II: Simba's Pride and The Lion King 1½.
+He first appears as the main protagonist in The Lion King (1994), starting as a cub where he flees the Pride Lands after his father, Mufasa, is murdered by his uncle, Scar, who deceives Simba into believing he is responsible for the death.
+Years later, Simba returns as an adult to confront Scar and reclaim his rightful place as king of the Pride Lands.
+He subsequently appears in the sequels The Lion King II: Simba's Pride and The Lion King 1½.

-Simba was created by screenwriters Irene Mecchi, Jonathan Roberts, and Linda Woolverton.
-The character underwent several revisions during development to make him more sympathetic and to clarify his familial relation to Scar.
-Although conceived as an original character, Simba was inspired by biblical figures Moses and Joseph, as well as the title character from William Shakespeare's Hamlet.
-Mark Henn and Ruben A. Aquino served as supervising animators for the cub and adult Simba, respectively, studying live lions and drawing from the character’s voice actors for reference.
-Simba was originally voiced by Jonathan Taylor Thomas as a cub and Matthew Broderick as an adult; various other actors have voiced him in sequels, spin-offs, and related media.
+Created by The Lion King's screenwriters, Irene Mecchi, Jonathan Roberts, and Linda Woolverton, Simba underwent several changes as the film's story developed, including making him a more sympathetic character and establishing his familial relation to Scar.
+Although conceived as an original character, Simba was inspired by Moses and Joseph from the Bible, as well as the title character from William Shakespeare's Hamlet.
+Despite sharing similarities with the character from the anime television series Kimba the White Lion, Disney has refuted claims that Simba was inspired by Kimba.
+Mark Henn and Ruben A. Aquino were supervising animators for the cub and adult Simba, respectively, with both animators researching live lions and drawing inspiration from the character's voice actors.
+Simba was originally voiced by actors Jonathan Taylor Thomas as a cub and an adult by Matthew Broderick, respectively; various actors have voiced the character in sequels, spin-offs, and related media.

-Simba has received a mixed reception from critics.
-Some praised his design but found him less engaging as a main character.
-Nevertheless, he is widely regarded as one of Disney’s most iconic characters and one of the most famous lions in popular culture.
-The character has appeared in numerous tie-in products, including merchandise, television series, and video games.
-In 1997, The Lion King actors Scott Irby-Ranniar and Jason Raize originated the role on Broadway, and in 2019, Donald Glover and JD McCrary voiced Simba in a photorealistic remake of the original film.
+Simba has received a mixed reception from film critics, some of whom praised his design but found him uninteresting as a main character.
+However, several publications have ranked Simba among Disney's most iconic characters, and consider him to be one of the most famous lions in popular culture.
+The character's likeness has been used in several tie-in products, including merchandise, television series, and video games.
+In 1997, The Lion King actors Scott Irby-Ranniar and Jason Raize originated the role on Broadway.
+In 2019, Donald Glover and JD McCrary voiced the character in a photorealistic remake of the film.